A job ad for 30 women in Saudi Arabia to drive trains draws an inundation of more than 28,000 applicants

-Women in the conservative kingdom were permitted to get behind the wheel of a car only in 2018, after much global scrutiny and internal social pressure.
+Women in the conservative kingdom were permitted to drive cars only in 2018, after much global scrutiny and internal social pressure.

-Renfe said in a statement on Wednesday that this was the first time in the country’s history that Saudi women would have access to such a profession.
-It added that more than half of the applicants had passed the first phase of the hiring process, which assessed academic records and English language skills.
+Renfe said in a statement Wednesday that this was the first time in the country’s history that Saudi women would have access to such a profession.
+It added that more than half of the applicants had passed the first phase of the hiring process, which assessed academic records and English-language skills.

 “More than 28,000 candidates of Saudi nationality have registered in just one month in the selection tests,” the company said.
 “Those selected will drive the train that connects the holy cities of Mecca and Medina, the first high-speed train to be built in the Middle East.”

-The hiring process opened in January, the company said, with candidates’ ages ranging between 22 and 30.
-Those lucky few who make it to the next round will need to undertake more tests, an interview and, if successful, one year of paid training beginning in March, Renfe said.
+The hiring process was opened in January, the company said, with candidates of age 22 to 30.
+The lucky few who make it to the next round will need to undertake more tests, an interview and, if successful, one year of paid training beginning in March, Renfe said.

 Women make up about 42 percent of the Saudi population but account for just 21 percent of the total labor force, according to World Bank data.
-They have long faced strict gender segregation rules and guardianship laws often requiring permission to travel and marry, with jobs largely confined to professions such as teaching and health care.
+They have long faced strict gender segregation rules and guardianship laws often requiring the permission of male relatives to travel or marry, with jobs largely confined to professions such as teaching and health care.

 “I think the great success this call for applicants had reflects the will of Saudi women to join the new economic and social change that is taking place in their country,” Rosalina Reyes Ges, Renfe’s train operators trainer, said in a video posted online.